 Each Academy student starts the semester with an A in Citizenship.
 The actual Citizenship grade given at the end of each semester represents a student’s adherence to the Academy’s rules and policies and is determined by the number of demerits accrued by a student (see schedule below).
 About 85% of Academy students maintain the A throughout the semester.
 The Citizenship grade is averaged into a student’s grade point average (GPA) at the end of the semester.

-Students are required to attend 9th Grade Guidance, Assembly, Chapel, Advisor Period and assigned study halls.
+Students are required to attend SURF I, Assembly, Chapel, Advisor Period and assigned study halls.
 Cutting any of these will result in one demerit for the first cut, two for the second and five for each cut for the balance of the school year.
-For example: A student’s demerit history for the year might include one demerit for cutting Assembly in September, two demerits for a cut of Chapel in December and five demerits for cutting 9th Grade Guidance in March.
+For example: A student’s demerit history for the year might include one demerit for cutting Assembly in September, two demerits for a cut of Chapel in December and five demerits for cutting SURF I in March.
 If these were all the demerits assigned, and if the student worked off no demerits, the first semester Citizenship Grade would be an A- (three demerits) and the second semester Citizenship Grade a B+ (five demerits).
 The greatest number of demerits will also be assigned for any violations of the offenses defined as potentially expellable.
+When a student goes off campus without having a privilege card or green slip, they receive 10 demerits and the loss of senior privileges.
+This occurs on the first offense.

-Students may work off demerits per semester.
+Students may work off up to 10 demerits per semester, unless they are accrued because of major infractions.
 Chronic offenders may have this privilege revoked.
 The privilege of working off demerits assigned by a dean or a Discipline Board will be determined by the deans on a case-by-case basis.

 Poor grades, citizenship problems, health issues, excessive absenteeism and/or tardiness and other circumstances can cause administrators to create individualized expectations to be met by a student, and possibly the student’s family, as a condition of continued enrollment.